-The Student Ombuds operates in accordance with the International Ombudsman Association principles of practice, IOA Code of Ethics, and IOA Best Practices.
+The Student Ombuds operates in accordance with the International Ombudsman Association principles of practice and IOA Standards of Practice and Code of Ethics.
 The authority for the Student Ombuds is codified in the terms of reference signed by the Provost and Vice Chancellor and Dean of Academic and Student Affairs.

 Student Ombuds Services was established in Fall 2014.
 Roger Callanan was the founding Assistant Vice Provost & Student Ombuds.
 Upon Roger’s retirement in December 2015, Mike Giancola served as the interim Ombuds and was hired as the permanent Ombuds in May 2016.
 The Ombuds office has grown significantly during this time and has become a highly sought-out service for students, undergraduate and graduate alike, as well as serving as a resource for staff, faculty and administration on student life and related issues.
 In 2017, the Pack Essentials program was created to provide a one-stop resource for students experiencing food, housing and/or financial insecurity.
 The Student Ombuds serves as a point of contact to connect students to appropriate resources on and off campus.